jorgenbjerkesjo/Omnia-Foundation-Docs/sharepoint-provisioning/fields.rst

 Fields
 ============================

-Fields is used in Lists and Content Types in SharePoint and Omnia Foundation makes it easy to create field definitions by using attributes that can be provisioned using a :doc:`Omnia feature </fundamentals/omnia-feature>` or referenced in a :doc:`List definition </sharepoint-provisioning/lists>` definition.
+Fields is used in Lists and Content Types in SharePoint and Omnia Foundation makes it easy to create field definitions by using attributes that can be provisioned using a :doc:`Omnia feature </fundamentals/omnia-feature>` or referenced in a :doc:`List definition </sharepoint-provisioning/lists>`.

 All field attributes are located in the **Omnia.Foundation.Extensibility.Fields** namespace and the following list contains the different attributes that can be used to create field definitions.